corda/corda-docs-portal/content/en/platform/corda/4.13/community/business-network-membership.md

 ## Suspend or revoke a membership

 You can temporarily suspend a member or completely remove them from the business network.

-Suspending a member will result in a membership status change to `SUSPENDED` and still allow said member to be in the business network.
-Revocation means that the membership is marked as historic/spent and and a new one will have to be requested and activated in order for the member to re-join the network.
+- Suspending a member will result in a membership status change to `SUSPENDED` and still allow said member to be in the business network.

-When a membership is revoked, the member is also removed from all Business Network Groups.
+- Revocation means that the membership is marked as historic/spent and and a new one will have to be requested and activated in order for the member to re-join the network.
+When a membership is revoked, the member is also removed from all business network groups.

 To suspend a member of the network: